 You can put them almost anywhere.
 Try growing tomatoes on a balcony, the patio, or even your front porch.
 With a hanging planter, you have much more flexibility.
 There is even a trellis version that leans against a wall.

 By hanging in the air, the improved air circulation not only avoids problems with many diseases, but crop yields are improved with better pollination.

 In a word, none.
 You don't need to use tomato supports like cages or stakes, at most you may need to prune occasionally.

-Since you are filling a container, you can make the soil as good as you want.
+Since you are filling the container, you can make the soil as rich as you want.
 Add lots of organic compost or other amendments, and fertilize appropriately.
 Since you can replace the soil annually, there are fewer diseases to deal with as well.